TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 4. **Ammo Count**: Keep track of the number of shots fired.
 Once you've reached the limit indicated by "#," you must take the required action to reload the weapon before it can be used again.
 5. **Restrictions**: While reloading, you cannot perform other actions that require your hands, like casting spells or using another weapon.

+#### Aim / Rate / Reload from Source 2

+**Aim / Rate  / Reload.** Aim is the number of actions it takes to prepare the weapon for attack.
+Formally Aiming a weapon will be determined by class, proficiency and feats.
+This number represents the number of actions regardless bonuses from proficiency, feats, or class that it takes to get the weapon ready to attack.

+Rate of Fire is the number of actions it takes to attack with the weapon.
+Some weapons may take multiple actions.
+Some weapons may allow for multiple attacks per action.

+Reload is the number of actions it takes to reload a ranged weapon.
+Please see Weapon Properties on Ammunition and Firearms to further understand this action.

 #### Auto-Fire

 For modern and futuristic weapons that can unleash a hail of rounds in seconds.
 Most automatic weapons can also fire normal single shots.
 Auto-fire only weapons often have the Brace quality too.
 There are basically three ways to use auto-fire: